Proxy browser with cloud phones

 What is a proxy browser?

-A proxy browser routes your internet traffic through a proxy server so websites see a different IP address or location.
-It is commonly used to access region-restricted content or separate traffic across accounts, but it may not isolate browser data by itself.
+A proxy browser routes your internet traffic through a proxy server so websites see a different IP address or location instead of your real one.
+It is commonly used to access region-restricted content, separate traffic across accounts, or mask a network location.

-How is a proxy browser different from an antidetect browser?
+How is a proxy browser different from a multi-account browser?

 Can I use a proxy browser to manage multiple accounts?